jamieweb/jamieweb/README.md

 I currently have a HackerOne vulnerability disclosure program that is under private/controlled launch.
 If you would like to be invited, please send me your email address and I'll add you!

-You can view a copy of the security policy [here](https://github.com/JamieOnUbuntu/config/blob/master/hackerone/policy.md).
+You can view a copy of the security policy [here](https://github.com/JamieOnUbuntu/config/blob/master/hackerone/policy.md), and the scope [here](https://github.com/JamieOnUbuntu/config/blob/master/hackerone/scope.md).

 **Please note that my HackerOne program does not provide bounties/rewards as JamieWeb is only a small personal project.**